Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare: Limitations and Future Work

 \section{Limitations and Future Work}

-This study builds on a 14-week co-design process with voluntary participants.
-The longitudinal nature of the recruitment, which required sustained engagement from early ideation to high-fidelity prototyping, limited the number of participants, resulting in a sample size of nine and potentially affecting generalizability.
-Future work should extend beyond the co-design window to examine how perceptions and interpretations continue to evolve as robotic systems are further refined and integrated into real-world practice.
-Expanding participation to include more diverse stakeholder groups and healthcare contexts would also strengthen the transferability of the identified perception space.
+Because the follow-up relied on voluntary participation from a sustained co-design cohort, the sample comprised nine in-depth interviews, which may limit the breadth of perspectives represented.
+Future work should examine how interpretations evolve as systems are refined in practice, and include more diverse stakeholders and healthcare contexts to strengthen the transferability of the perception space.